-- To left-click, tap the board with the pen tip. - To double-click, tap twice. - To right-click, press the button on the side. - To click and drag, tap and drag with the pen. - To move the cursor, hover over the board without touching it.
+- To left-click, tap the board with the pen tip. - To double-click, tap twice. - To right-click, press the button on the side or press and hold the pen on the screen (Windows). - To click and drag, tap and drag with the pen. - To move the cursor, hover over the board without touching it.